armin-reichert/pacman/README.md

 ### Clyde (the orange ghost)

-Clyde attacks Pac-Man directly (like Blinky) if his straight line distance from Pac-Man is larger than than 8 tiles.
-If closer, he behaves as in scattering mode:
+Clyde attacks Pac-Man directly (like Blinky) if his straight line distance from Pac-Man is more than 8 tiles.
+If closer, he behaves like in scattering mode.

 ```java
 default Behavior<Ghost> attackingAndRejecting(PacMan pacMan, int distance, Tile scatterTarget) {